dsamuelson/Budgetek/README.md

 ## Usage

--Usage is pretty simple just run npm start and go to localhost:3001 and it should start with a login screen
+- Usage is pretty simple just run npm start and go to localhost:3001 and it should start with a login screen

 ## Contact